THE REPRESENTATION YOU NEED IN ORDER TO PROTECT YOUR FAMILY

-If you are in the processes of a divorce or are unmarried and have split from the other parent of your child or children, you may be wondering how you will make certain that your kids will be able to have everything they need to thrive, even in the absence of a two-parent family.
+If you are in the process of a divorce or are unmarried and have split from the other parent of your child or children, you may be wondering how you will make certain that your kids will be able to have everything they need to thrive, even in the absence of a two-parent family.

 Whether you are the custodial or the non-custodial parent, having a child support and Ft.
 Collins child custody lawyer to represent your needs and best interests is something to seriously consider.
 A Colorado child support attorney can help you navigate the system and make certain that as a custodial parent, you will be financially capable of providing your children with the life they deserve.
 Or, if you are the non-custodial parent, you want to ensure that the child support you are required to pay is in accordance with the law and is accurately based upon Colorado child support law.
 In either case, having a legal advocate who understands the system can help.

 Colorado Law and the Determination of Child Support Payments